service-partner-ai/dash-cheatsheets/README.md

 ## License

-This repository is licensed under the [MIT License](LICENSE).
-Feel free to use and adapt the cheatsheets for personal or commercial projects.
+This repository is licensed under the [GNU General Public License](LICENSE).
+Feel free to use and adapt the cheatsheets for personal projects or commercial use but it must be open-source.

 ## Acknowledgments